 Whole milk or 2% milk for toddlers

-Do 2 year olds be given whole milk or 2% milk.
+Should 2 year olds be given whole milk or 2% milk?
 My 2 year old`s height and weight gain is normal so is it ok if I give him 2% milk instead of whole milk that I have been giving him so far?

 Stephen R. Daniels, MD, PhD, Frank R. Greer, MDand the Committee on Nutrition.